waldronlab/data-science-seminar/README.md

 some previous presentation that can be used as examples are available [here](https://github.com/waldronlab/Book_Club/tree/master/Data%20Analysis%20for%20the%20Life%20Sciences).

-4. Commit the presentation to GitHub from RStudio so that it is available to others.
+4. Commit the presentation to GitHub so that it is available to others.
 Don't know what that means?
 The process is documented [here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN)